influxdata/influxdb-client-csharp/Examples/README.md

 # Examples

 ## Others
-- [InvocableScripts.cs](InvocableScripts.cs) - How to use Invocable scripts Cloud API to create custom endpoints that query data
+- [InvokableScripts.cs](InvokableScripts.cs) - How to use Invokable scripts Cloud API to create custom endpoints that query data